th2-net/th2-sim/README.md

 The default value is set to `ON_TRIGGER`.
 If you set the value to `ON_ADD`, the default rules will be disabled if an user adds non-default rule.
 If you set the value to `ON_TRIGGER`, the default rules will be disabled if non-default rules will be triggered on the same message. \

+The `maxMessageBatchSize` and `maxMessageFlushTime` fields specifies message batching options.
+Default value of both fields is `100`.

 *Example:*

 ```json